vl4deee11/ch2es/README.md

 # ch2es
-Data transfer from clickhouse to elasticsearch
+Data transfer from clickhouse to elasticsearch.

+Write offset for every step into ch2es.stats file.
+If you want to restart program with offset 0,delete ch2es.stats

-ch2es client params
+# client params
 ```shell
   --ch-cond string
         Clickhouse where condition (str) (default "1")